ItsBenyaamin/shams/README.md

 # Shams
+Shams is a Persian(Jalali) Calendar.

-Calendar is a common tools which we need it to keep attention to the days of our life:)
+Calendar is a common tools which we need it to keep attention to the Days of Our Lives.

 Well let's have it in terminal.

 ![screenshot](/assets/shams-pic.jpg)